-One of the key concepts for a new competitive environment is one of flexibility.
-Flexibility can be defined as "the ability to change or react with little penalty in time, effort, cost or performance" (Upton, 1994).
+One of the key concepts in the new competitive environment is the one of flexibility.
+Flexibility can be defined as "(...) the ability to change or react with little penalty in time, effort, cost or performance" (Upton, 1994).

-Rapid changes in technology and the ever increasing pace at which new products and processes are introduced, requires that firms remain flexible, both with regards to strategy and organization.
+Rapid changes in technology and ever increasing pace at which new products and processes are introduced require that firm remain flexible, both as regards strategy and organization.
 A comprehensive analysis of the importance of strategic flexibility is provided by Sanchez (1995).
-Strategic flexibility - further subdivided into resources flexibility and coordinated flexibility - which denotes the firm's ability to respond to various demands from a dynamic and competitive environment.
+Strategic flexibility - further subdivided into resources flexibility and coordination flexibility - denotes firm's ability to respond to various demands from the dynamic competitive environment.

-Considering the subject of flexibility, Kaluza (1993) distinguishes between goals and means flexibility.
-Goal flexibility refers to flexibility that eliminates existing goals or incorporates new goals into the corporation's goal system.
-Means flexibility denotes the flexibility in choosing the means to obtain the aforementioned goals.
+Considering the object of flexibility, Kaluza (1993) distinguishes between goal and means flexibility.
+Goal flexibility refers to the flexibility to eliminate existing goals or incorporate new goals into the corporation's goal system.
+Means flexibility denotes the flexibility in selecting the means to obtain the before mentioned goals.
 One can further distinguish between built-in flexibility and action flexibility.
-The first category of risk management is related to defensive risk management, which helps reduce the impact of unfavorable changes in the business environment.
-Action flexibility refers to the company's offensive capacity of reaction to take advantage of chances.
+The first category of risk management is related to defensive risk management, which helps to mitigate the impact of the unfavourable changes in the business environment.
+The action flexibility refers to the company's offensive capacity of reaction to take advantage of chances.

 Management of flexibility can be understood as reactive or proactive.
-In the first sense, flexibility management refers to the management of a company's ability to react in response to changes in the relevant environment.
+In the first sense, flexibility management refers to the management of the company's ability to react in response to changes in the relevant environment.
 In the second sense, it denotes the company's capability to proactively use existing flexibility in order to strengthen its competitive position, e.g. by creating new products, employing new technologies or serving new customer groups.

-Flexibility potential is of value.
-Its value is especially high in cases where all the components of an investment project's variability (market payoff variability, schedule variability, performance variability, market requirement variability) are considerable and decisions have to be made well in advance.
-Flexibility should be managed at both project and corporate levels.
+The flexibility potential is of value.
+Its value is especially high in cases where all components of the investment project's variability (market payoff variability, schedule variability, performance variability, market requirement variability) are considerable and decisions have to be made well in advance.
+Flexibility should be managed at both project and corporate level.

-The rapid changes of a competitive environment pose an important question as to how to evaluate major capital expenditures (e.g. new-technology development projects, new plants, new businesses) characterized by a very high degree of uncertainty.
+Rapid changes of the competitive environment pose an important question as to how to evaluate major capital expenditure (e.g. new-technology development projects, new plants, new businesses) characterized by a very high degree of uncertainty.
 In such circumstances classic discount-based techniques become inadequate.
-One alternative that is gradually gaining in popularity is to treat investments with above mentioned characteristics as taking options on future cash flows generated as a consequence of current capital expenditures.
-Hence, conceptual framework as well as valuation techniques transferred from finance, called Real Option Analysis (ROA), have attracted the attention of a number academics as well as practitioners.
+One alternative that is gradually gaining in popularity is to treat investments with above mentioned characteristics as taking options on future cash flows generated as a consequence of current capital expenditure.
+Hence, conceptual framework as well valuation techniques transferred from finance, called Real Option Analysis (ROA), have attracted attention of a number academics as well as practitioners.